 A letter of appointment will be issued to each new member of the committee.
-This will include: information regarding the terms of reference of the committee, duration of appointment, support and training to be provided, time commitment expected, rules regarding conflict of interest.
+This will include: information regarding the terms of reference of the committee, support and training to be provided, time commitment expected, rules regarding conflict of interest.